 عَسَىٰ رَبُّهُ إِنْ طَلَّقَكُنَّ أَنْ يُبْدِلَهُ أَزْوَاجًا خَيْرًا مِنْكُنَّ مُسْلِمَاتٍ مُؤْمِنَاتٍ قَانِتَاتٍ تَائِبَاتٍ عَابِدَاتٍ سَائِحَاتٍ ثَيِّبَاتٍ وَأَبْكَارًا

-From the two examples in this verse, it seems very clear that Hikma in 33:34 is definitively not advocating the collection of the prophet’s sayings within the home of the prophet by his wives.
-As we have seen, such actions are in clear violation of the verses of the Quran, and something that the wives of the prophet are explicitly warned never to do.
+From the two examples in this verse, it seems very clear that Hikmah in 33:34 is definitively not advocating the collection of the prophet’s sayings within the home of the prophet by his wives.
+As we have seen, such actions are in clear violation of the verses of the Quran and something that the wives of the prophet are explicitly warned never to do.
 Yet despite this, we are to believe that one of the prophet’s wives, Aishia, narrated some 2,210 Hadith about the prophet regarding some of the most intimate and personal aspects of his private life.
 It does not make any sense to believe that she would have done this some 2,210 times despite the clear warning from God in the Quran against such actions.

 [33:6] The prophet is closer to the believers than they are to each other, and his wives are like mothers to them.
 The relatives ought to take care of one another in accordance with GOD’s scripture.
 Thus, the believers shall take care of their relatives who immigrate to them, provided they have taken care of their own families first.
 These are commandments of this scripture.